Sir Henry Wilson, 1st Baronet: Ireland

-Martial law
+Wilson became increasingly concerned that Henry Hugh Tudor, with the connivance of Lloyd George, was operating an unofficial policy of killing IRA men in reprisal for the deaths of pro-Crown forces.
+Lloyd George refused to formally declare martial law, not least because in July 1920 the Amritsar Massacre (of April 1919) was being debated by Parliament.
+By late summer 1920 Wilson argued for full Government authorization for reprisals.
+When speaking with Prime Minister Lloyd George (29 September 1920) Wilson argued: "I pointed out that these reprisals were carried out without anyone being responsible...It was the business of Government to govern.
+If these men ought to be murdered, then the Government ought to murder them."

 With the army stretched very thin by the deployment of two extra divisions to Iraq, and the threatened coal strike in September 1920, Wilson wanted to withdraw ten battalions from Ireland, but Macready warned this would make peacekeeping of Ireland impossible unless the Army was given a free hand to conduct purely military operations.
 Amidst concerns that police and army discipline would not stay firm indefinitely, Wilson therefore recommended martial law that month, although he also stressed that it needed to have full and open political support.
 Wilson wanted lists of known Sinn Féiners published on church doors and wanted to "shoot (five IRA men for each policeman killed) by roster seeing that we cannot get evidence".